pwncollege/linux-luminarium/commands/grep/DESCRIPTION.md

 Luckily, we have the `grep` command to search for the contents we need!
 We'll learn it in this challenge.

-There are many ways to `grep`, and we'll learn on way here:
+There are many ways to `grep`, and we'll learn one way here:

 ```console
 hacker@dojo:~$ grep SEARCH_STRING /path/to/file